 @brielamour89 is a self proclaimed "skin positivity artist" who is healing her skin through natural skincare products and methods.
 In recent years, Briela has become more confident about her skin (and herself) than ever before, and writes kind and encouraging letter-style captions to her many followers.

-@badassbrownactivist from India identifies as an intersectional feminist and a body-positivity activist.
+@badassbrownactivist identifies as an intersectional feminist and a body-positivity activist.
 Sharing this photo on Instagram, she writes, "My face is peppered with acne scars from years of PCOS-related acne.
 And even when I'm wearing foundation, like in this picture, I can't hide them completely because a lot of them are pitted, textured scars in addition to the concealable redness.
 I've hated this pitting for years, but guess what—they're a part of me and will probably never go away completely despite my ongoing treatments."